Stop Stop Stop: Background and recording

 "Stop Stop Stop" is notable for being one of the few recordings by the group that feature Tony Hicks playing the banjo, and was the only song with that instrument to be performed live by the group.
 The banjo was played through tape delay so that it sounds like a balalaika, while the tempo was similarly influenced by Middle Eastern and Greek music, which, combined with Bobby Elliott's vehement cymbal crashes, results in what critic Richie Unterberger describes as one of the most offbeat rock songs of 1966.
 The song – like most others by the group – features three-part vocal harmony between Allan Clarke, Hicks, and Graham Nash.
 It was recorded at Abbey Road Studios in London, England, and was produced by Ron Richards.

 Nash has said in various interviews that this song was inspired by the time American record executive and impresario Morris Levy took him and the rest of the band to a strip club.
-They had never previously been to one, for there were none in their home city of Manchester.
+They had never previously been to one, for there was none in their home city of Manchester.

 "Stop Stop Stop" is similar to the song "Come On Back", also written by Clarke–Hicks–Nash, which was released as the B-side of "We're Through" in September 1964.